Internship Program

 Little Rock Zoo’s Conservation Education department is looking for highly motivated individuals to join our summer internship program.
 Interns will gain experience in program development and facilitation while exploring best practices in guest engagement, interpretation, and conservation messaging as it relates to wildlife and environmental topics.

-Interns will assist staff with Zoofari day camp, awareness day events, ambassador animal presentations and other educational experiences.
+Interns will assist staff with Zoofari day camp, early childhood programs, awareness day events, ambassador animal presentations and other educational experiences.
 Candidates applying for this internship should be comfortable interacting with diverse audiences, presenting in front of crowds, and enjoy working with children.
 Tasks may require some strenuous activity, so candidates should be in good health and be able to apply safe working practices.
 Interns will also have the opportunity to learn about zoo management and animal welfare topics through lectures and activities offered throughout the summer.

 Commitments:

-- Available to attend Intern orientation on May 30 – Orientation is Mandatory
+- Available to attend Intern orientation on May 29th – Orientation is Mandatory

 Minimum Qualifications: